2019 EFL Championship play-off final: Second half

 No changes to either team were made at half-time, and Derby kicked off the second half.
 Two minutes in, Bennett was booked for a foul on Abraham, with Hourihane also receiving a yellow card for a foul on Wilson a minute later.
 In the 50th minute, Tomori brought McGinn down and was shown the fourth yellow card of the match.
-Bogle's trip on El-Ghazi in the 53rd minute resulted in a free kick which was taken by Hourihane whose cross for Mings was punched clear by the Derby goalkeeper Kelle Roos.
+Bogle's trip on El Ghazi in the 53rd minute resulted in a free kick which was taken by Hourihane whose cross for Mings was punched clear by the Derby goalkeeper Kelle Roos.
 Villa extended their lead in the 59th minute with a goal from McGinn.
 El-Ghazi's shot took a large deflection and looped into the air as Roos came to claim the ball.
 McGinn beat him to the ball and headed it into the Derby net.
-The Derby County manager Frank Lampard made his first substitution immediately afterwards, sending on striker Marriott to replace the defensive midfielder Tom Huddlestone.
+Derby County manager Frank Lampard made his first substitution immediately afterwards, sending on striker Marriott to replace the defensive midfielder Tom Huddlestone.

-Midway through the second half, Villa's penalty appeals were denied after El-Ghazi was brought down by Keogh.
+Midway through the second half, Villa's penalty appeals were denied after El Ghazi was brought down by Keogh.
 Derby's second substitution came in the 68th minute with Bennett being replaced by Waghorn.
-El-Ghazi's 70th minute strike was easily held by Roos and a minute later, Derby's Bogle struck the side netting with a shot despite Waghorn being in a better position to score.
+El Ghazi's 70th-minute strike was easily held by Roos and a minute later, Derby's Bogle struck the side netting with a shot despite Waghorn being in a better position to score.
 In the 73rd minute, Derby made their final substitution, Florian Jozefzoon coming on for Tom Lawrence, while Villa's Andre Green replaced Albert Adomah.
-Marriott's shot from a corner in the 76th minute passed just wide of the post and seconds later a counter attack from Grealish came to nothing as instead of shooting, his square pass was intercepted by Bradley Johnson.
+Marriott's shot from a corner in the 76th minute passed just wide of the post and seconds later a counterattack from Grealish came to nothing as instead of shooting, his square pass was intercepted by Bradley Johnson.
 Derby reduced the deficit to a single goal as Marriott scored in the 82nd minute.
 A clearance from Mings was collected by Jozefzoon whose cross was headed on to Marriott; he controlled the ball and struck it into the bottom left of the Villa goal.
 Mings, injured in the previous phase of play, was taken off and replaced with Kortney Hause.
 Seven minutes of additional time was indicated by the fourth official, and Wilson was booked for a foul two minutes later.
 Despite multiple attacks from Derby, no second goal was forthcoming and the match ended 2–1 in Villa's favour.